gabar92/elte_advanced_deep_learning/lectures/01_Introduction_and_Foundations.md

 </details>

-* BPE and WordPiece is based on merge rules
-* a subword tokenization algorithm
+* Unigram is a subword tokenization algorithm that diverges from the merge rules-based approaches of BPE and WordPiece
-* initializing the base vocabulary to a large number of symbols and progressively trims down each symbol to obtain a smaller vocabulary
+* The process of Unigram:
-* the base vocabulary could correspond to all pre-tokenized words and the most common substrings
+  * instead of starting with individual characters and progressively merging them, Unigram begins with a large base vocabulary that might include all pre-tokenized words along with the most common substrings.
+  * this initial vocabulary is then progressively trimmed down to achieve a smaller, more efficient set
-* at each step: Unigram algorithm defines a loss (often defined as log-likelihood) over the training data given the current vocabulary and a unigram language model
+  * at each iteration, the Unigram algorithm evaluates a loss function, often defined as the log-likelihood, over the training data given the current vocabulary and a unigram language model
-* for each symbol in the vocabulary, the algorithm computes how mch the overall loss would increase if the symbol was to be removed from the vocabulary
+    * it calculates the potential increase in overall loss for each symbol if it were to be removed from the vocabulary
-* removing p percent of the symbols whose loss increase is the lowers (least affecting the overall loss over the training data)
+  * symbols that would result in the smallest increase in loss — thus least affecting the model's performance — are progressively pruned, removing a specified percentage of symbols at each step
-* the process is repeated until the desired vocabulary size is reached
+  * this process continues until the vocabulary reaches the desired size.
-* since Unigram is not based on merge rules, the algorithm has several ways of tokenizing new text after training
+* Unlike BPE and WordPiece, Unigram is not constrained by merge rules, allowing for multiple potential tokenizations of new text after training
-* the algorithm simply picks the most likely tokenization in practice
-* probabilities of each possible tokenization can be computed
-* Unigram saves the probability of each token in the training corpus
+* Unigram maintains the probability of each token occurring in the training corpus, which helps in determining the most probable tokenization for new inputs.
-* Models: not used directly for any of the models, but it’s used in conjunction with SentencePiece
-* TODO
+* although Unigram is not directly used in named models like BERT or GPT, it is an integral part of the SentencePiece library, which is utilized in various NLP applications to enable language-agnostic tokenization, facilitating the training and deployment of models across different languages without the need for customized tokenization processes.
+This makes Unigram especially valuable in scenarios where the training data encompasses a wide range of languages and character sets.

 <details>
 <summary><b>SentencePiece</b> (Google) [2018]:</summary>